Hello! I’m Nathan Cude.

 Bio

-As the manager of the Plant Biosolutions Applied R&D department at Novonesis North America, I lead a group of remarkable scientists, biostatisticians, and agronomists who are building the next generation of agricultural biosolutions.
-I've had several different roles in my career that have allowed me to lead diverse projects including investigating synthetic biology for fertilizer replacement, high throughput genome sequencing using automation to sequence thousands of microorganisms, and developing numerous biological solutions for improved crop yields.
+I've had several different roles in my career that have allowed me to lead diverse teams and projects including investigating synthetic biology for fertilizer replacement, high throughput genome sequencing, and developing numerous biological solutions for industries ranging from agriculture to bioenergy to functional foods.

 My background is in microbial ecology and plant microbe interactions.
 I received my PhD in Microbiology from the University of Tennessee.
 I did postdoctoral research at the Oak Ridge National Laboratory where I was a member of the Plant Microbe Interfaces group.